ANRGUSC/Jupiter/docs/source/Joverview.rst

 Components
 ==========

 `Jupiter`_ is an Orchestrator for Dispersed Computing that uses `Docker`_ containers and `Kubernetes`_ (K8s).

+Jupiter enables complex computing applications that are specified as directed acyclic graph (DAG)-based task graphs to be distributed across an arbitrary network of computers in such a way as to optimize the execution of the distributed computations.
+Depending on the scheduling algorithm/task mapper used with the Jupiter framework, the optimizations may be for different objectives, for example, the goal may be to try and minimize the total end to end delay (makespan) of the computation for a single set of data inputs.
+Jupiter includes both centralized task mappers such as one that performs the classical HEFT (heterogeneous earliest finish time) scheduling algorithm, as well as an innovative new distributed task mapping framework called WAVE.
+In order to do enable optimization-oriented task mapping, Jupiter also provides tools for profiling the application run time on the computers as well as profiling and monitoring the performance of the network.
+Jupiter also provides for container-based code dispatch and execution of the distributed application at run-time for both single-shot and pipelined (streaming) computations.

 The Jupiter system has three main components: Profilers, Task Mapper and `CIRCE`_ Dispatcher.

 - Profilers are tools used to collect information about the system.

 	- `DRUPE`_ (Network and Resource Profiler) is a tool to collect information about computational resources as well as network links between compute nodes in a dispersed computing system to a central node.
 DRUPE consists of a network profiler and a resource profiler.

-	- Execution profiler is a tool to collect the duration time as well as size of output files while performing a task on a specific computing node.

--  Task Mapper is a tool to choose the specific scheduler as well as algorithm to be used for scheduling the tasks.
+	- The onetime Execution Profiler is a tool to collect information about the computation time of the pipelined computations described in the form of a directed acyclic graph (DAG) on each of the networked computation resources.
+This tool runs a sample execution of the entire DAG on every node to collect the statistics for each of the task in the DAG as well as the makespan of the entire DAG.

+-  Task Mapper comes with three different versions: HEFT, WAVE Greedy, WAVE Random; to effciently map the tasks of a DAG to the processors such that the makespan of the pipelines processing is optimized.

-	- `HEFT`_ (Heterogeneous Earliest Finish Time) is a popular centralized scheduling algorithm
+	- `HEFT`_ Heterogeneous Earliest Finish Time is a static centralized algorithm for a DAG based task graph that efficiently maps the tasks of the DAG into the processors by taking into account global information about communication delays and execution times.
-	- `WAVE`_ is a distributed scheduler for DAG type task graph that outputs a mapping of tasks to real compute nodes.
-The current algorithm list includes random WAVE and greedy WAVE.
+	- `WAVE`_ is a distributed scheduler for DAG type task graph that outputs a mapping of tasks to real compute nodes by only taking into acount local profiler statistics.
+Currently we have two types of WAVE algorithms: WAVE Random and WAVE Greedy.
+WAVE Random is a very simple algorithm that maps the tasks to a random node without taking into acount the profiler data.
+WAVE Greedy is a Greedy algorithm that uses a weighted sum of different profiler data to map tasks to the compute nodes.

 - `CIRCE`_ is a dispatcher tool for dispersed computing, which can deploy pipelined computations described in the form of a directed acyclic graph (DAG) on multiple geographically dispersed computers (compute nodes).
-CIRCE deploys each task on the corresponding compute node (from the output of WAVE), uses input and output queues for pipelined execution, and takes care of the data transfer between different tasks.
+CIRCE deploys each task on the corresponding compute node (from the output of WAVE), uses input and output queues for pipelined execution, and takes care of the data transfer between different tasks. ``CIRCE`` comes with three different versions: nonpricing scheme, pricing event driven scheme and pricing push scheme.
+    - ``Nonpricing CIRCE``: static version of dispatcher, in which the task controller

 .. _Jupiter: https://github.com/ANRGUSC/Jupiter
 .. _Docker: https://docs.docker.com/